Chrono803/InterviewQuestions/readme.txt

-Small solution to incorporate common interview programming questions.
+Small solution to incorporate common interview programming questions and some code snippets.